nathanielgreen/showstar/README.md

 On completion and payment, this repository has now been open sourced.

-This repository may be cloned down for personal editing or use in other projects unrelated to ShowStar Entertainments.
+This repository and its code may be cloned down for personal editing and/or use in other projects unrelated to ShowStar Entertainments.